Spanish ship Juan Carlos I: Australia

-On 20 June 2007, following a lengthy contest that pitted it against the similar but smaller French Mistral-class amphibious assault ship, the Australian government announced that it would build under licence two ships of the same design, known as the Canberra-class landing helicopter dock.
+In June 2007, following a lengthy contest that pitted it against the similar but smaller French Mistral-class amphibious assault ship, the Australian government announced that it would build under licence two ships of the same design, known as the Canberra-class landing helicopter dock.
 Navantia was responsible for the ships' construction from the keel to the flight deck in Spain, after which the hulls were transported to Australia for completion by BAE Systems Australia.
-The first of these ships, HMAS Canberra, was commissioned on 28 November 2014; the second ship, HMAS Adelaide, was commissioned on 4 December 2015.
+The first of these ships, HMAS Canberra, was commissioned on 28 November 2014.
+The second ship, HMAS Adelaide, was commissioned on 4 December 2015.

 Russia

-In September 2009, Russia invited Navantia to take part in the competition to supply the Russian Navy with the new generation of amphibious assault ships to compete against the French Mistral-class ships.
-In January 2011 Russia chose the Mistral proposal over the Spanish concept.
+In September 2009, Russia invited Navantia to take part in a competition to supply the Russian Navy with a new generation of amphibious assault ships, competing against the French Mistral-class ships.
+In January 2011, Russia chose the Mistral proposal over the Spanish concept.

 Licensing

 Turkey

-Navantia will provide design, technology transfer, equipment and technical assistance to Turkey's Sedef Shipyard for the design and production of TCG Anadolu, a modified Turkish derivative of the Juan Carlos-class, classified as a "Light Aircraft Carrier" by Turkish Lloyd.
-It will feature local command and control systems, the combat system will be integrated by ASELSAN and HAVELSAN.
-In December 2013, the Turkish Navy's amphibious assault ship program was estimated to cost €375 million (US$500 million).
+Navantia provided design, technology transfer, equipment and technical assistance to Turkey's Sedef Shipyard for the design and production of TCG Anadolu, a modified Turkish derivative of the Juan Carlos class, classified as a "Light Aircraft Carrier" by Turkish Lloyd.
+It features local command and control systems; and the combat management system of the ship ADVENT is integrated by HAVELSAN.
+In December 2013, the Turkish Navy's amphibious assault ship program was estimated to cost €375 million (US$500 million), however the total was near US$650 million when the ship entered service.

 Originally, the Turkish Navy wanted a slightly shorter flight deck without the forward ski-jump ramp, optimized for helicopter-only use.
-The service later opted for a fully equipped flight deck with the ski-jump after deciding to purchase Lockheed Martin F-35B STOVL aircraft.
+The navy later opted for a fully equipped flight deck with the ski-jump after deciding to purchase Lockheed Martin F-35B STOVL aircraft.
 Turkey was a Level 3 partner in the Joint Strike Fighter program and the Turkish Air Force was to get the F-35A CTOL version.
 On 17 July 2019, the US removed Turkey from the F-35 program for purchasing the Russian S-400 missile system.